Luis Federico Leloir: Later years

 and other aspects of carbohydrate metabolism.

 As his work in the laboratory was coming to an end, Leloir continued his teaching position in the Department of Natural Sciences at the University of Buenos Aires, taking a hiatus only to complete his studies at Cambridge and at the Enzyme Research Laboratory in the United States.

-In 1983, Leloir became one of the founding members of the Third World Academy of Sciences, later renamed the TWAS.
+In 1983, Leloir became one of the founding members of the Third World Academy of Sciences, later renamed The World Academy of Sciences.

 Nobel Prize

 On December 2, 1970, Leloir received the Nobel Prize for Chemistry from the King of Sweden for his discovery of the metabolic pathways in lactose, becoming only the third Argentine to receive the prestigious honor in any field at the time.
 In his acceptance speech at Stockholm, he borrowed from Winston Churchill's famous 1940 speech to the House of Commons and remarked, "never have I received so much for so little".
 Leloir and his team reportedly celebrated by drinking champagne from test tubes, a rare departure from the humility and frugality that characterized the atmosphere of Fundación Instituto Campomar under Leloir's direction.
 The $80,000 prize money was spent directly on research, and when asked about the significance of his achievement, Leloir responded: